What exactly does an Academic Dean do?

 I am very grateful for the opportunity to work with the students and staff at Park High!
 Being Academic Dean brings all sorts of challenges and rewards.
 I like the variety of each day, as well as the chance to get to know all the students in the school.
 I also look forward to helping every student achieve his or her very best.
 Be sure to stop by my office and say hello!

-In my "free" time, I like to spend time with my husband and animals - we have Floyd the dog, three cats, a big herd of alpacas, two guard llamas, and a few chickens.
+In my "free" time, I like to spend time with my husband and animals - we have Floyd the dog, three cats, a big herd of alpacas, a guard llama, and a few chickens.
 I also love to spend time outside as much as possible, whether that be doing barn chores or hiking in the surrounding mountains and in Yellowstone.
-In addition, I enjoy eating my husband's cooking, running, reading, pulling noxious weeds, fighting crime, and pretending I know how to knit.
+In addition, I enjoy eating my husband's cooking, reading, destroying noxious weeds, fighting crime, and pretending I know how to knit.